-Mr. Isbester was listed in The Best Lawyers in America® in 2017 and 2018 for Intellectual Property Litigation.
-Mr. Isbester has been recognized as a Northern California "Super Lawyer" in the areas of Intellectual Property and Intellectual Property Litigation each year since 2006 by Super Lawyers magazine and he is AV® rated by Martindale-Hubbell.*
+Mr. Isbester was listed in The Best Lawyers in America® in 2020 and the three years immediately preceding for Intellectual Property Litigation.
+He has been recognized as a Northern California "Super Lawyer" in the areas of Intellectual Property and Intellectual Property Litigation each year since 2006 by Super Lawyers magazine.
+Mr. Isbester was named a top patent practitioner in 2019 and 2020 by IAM Patent 1000 – The World's Leading Patent Practitioners and he is AV® rated by Martindale-Hubbell.*

 Represented Hitachi America Ltd. in a patent infringement action on a patent related to modular computer systems.
 We were successful in settling the case on behalf of Hitachi America Ltd., very early in the case, with no financial recovery for the plaintiff.
 Lochner Technologies, LLC v.
 Lenovo (United States) Inc., et al., No. 10-00430 (E.D.
 Tex. filed October 12, 2010).